Study Abroad

 Other notable institutions include the California Institute of Technology (Caltech) in Pasadena, with a tuition of $54,570, and the University of Chicago, which charges $60,552.
 Columbia University in New York City is another top choice, with tuition fees of $63,530.
 Princeton University in New Jersey and Yale University in Connecticut also offer top-quality education with annual fees of $57,410 and $59,950, respectively.

-The University of Pennsylvania in Philadelphia and the University of California, Berkeley, offer strong programs in business, law, engineering, and computer science. universities offer need-based financial aid to international students, significantly reducing the cost of attendance.
+The University of Pennsylvania in Philadelphia and the University of California, Berkeley, offer strong programs in business, law, engineering, and computer science.
+Universities offer need-based financial aid to international students, significantly reducing the cost of attendance.

 UniversityCityWorld RankingAnnual Tuition (International)Notable ProgramsAcceptance Rate